yakovmatan/The_muezzin/README.md

      and more than that already represents a high risk.

 ### 4. data_retrieval
+1. Query builder for Elasticsearch
-Provides an endpoint to receive all podcasts from Elastic.
+2. Provides 2 endpoint the first to receive all podcasts from Elastic. to get detailed information about all podcasts, the second one is to get all the podcasts classified as bds

 ### remark
 The process of inserting metadata into elasticsearch and files into mongodb